overdev/raylibpyctbg/raylibpyctbg/BUILDCOMMANDS.md

 def draw_model(model, position, scale, tint)
 ```

-With this option, this function will be bound to the `Model` structure as a instance method:
+With this option, this function will be bound to the `Model` structure as an instance method:

 ```python
 my_model = load_model("path/to/resource.ext")